 We were heading home today and since we got up pretty early we went back to our hotel and relaxed a bit.
 We couldn’t leave without having one last meal and since we didn’t want to go far we ate across the street at Southern Cut Barbecue.
 Now my Instagram poll was 50/50 on whether or not Chicago could get Southern BBQ right but I have to give Southern Cut BBQ some credit because our meal was quite good.
 I got the pulled chicken sandwich, hubby got the Mac Daddy, and the kids shared the mac and cheese.

-We had a great time spending 3 days in Chicago.
+We had a great time spending 3 days in Chicago with kids.
 We hope you learned the best things to do in Chicago with kids, the best places to eat in Chicago, especially where to get best deep dish pizza in Chicago, and how to save money in Chicago.
 Chicago with kids is a lot of fun and we hope to return soon!
 Did you find this helpful in planning your trip to Chicago?
 Please share it!